reactjs/rfcs/text/0000-new-commit-phase-lifecycles.md

 # Motivation

-This lifecycle provides a way for asynchronously rendered components to accurately read values from the host envirnment (e.g. the DOM) before it is mutated.
+This lifecycle provides a way for asynchronously rendered components to accurately read values from the host environment (e.g. the DOM) before it is mutated.

 The [example above](#basic-example) describes one use case in which this could be useful.
 Others might involve text selection and cursor position, audio/video playback position, etc.